-The anniversary marks a test of the brand after its public presence all but vanished amid what organizers called flagging interest bordering on burnout.
+The Occupy anniversary marks a test of the movement after its public presence diminished amid what organizers called flagging interest bordering on burnout.

 The movement’s New York City General Assembly, which made decisions for the group by consensus, ceased functioning in April because of infighting, ineffectiveness and low turnout, according to organizers and minutes of meetings.
 The group’s funds were frozen to preserve money for bail, ending most cash distributions, they said.